babarrett/g80-9009/method-1-yangdigi-controller.md

 ## Connection Method #1, Yangdigi's custom controller card to USB

-### What it is:
+## What it is:

 * A "drop in" solution.
 A separate new electronic card that plugs into the inside of the keyboard.
 Nothing needs to be changed on the keyboard.
+The process is reversible.
-* Apparently it takes all the power off the USB port.
+* It takes all the power off the USB port.
-* ~~Might still require a 12V power connection to the keyboard~~
 * Ends up with a USB connection.
 No need for a further PS/2 to USB converter
 * Includes a Pro Micro (equivalent) running TMK software
     * It's 3.3v at 16Mhz.
     * Pro Micro 3.3v at 8Mhz can work well too.
     * If your Pro Micro is 8MHz, change F_CPU = 16000000 to F_CPU = 8000000 in Makefile
-    * There is a USB port on the controller card
+    * There is a USB Mini-b (5-pin) port on the controller card
 * The TMK enabled controller is programable.
 It adds the ability to remap keys, add macros, add additional function layers, and be able to toggle different layouts.
 Any key can be assigned any function or character.